What is fatty liver disease?

 - Talk with your doctor before using dietary supplements, such as vitamins, or any complementary or alternative medicines or medical practices.
 Some herbal remedies can damage your liver.

-- Alcoholic Liver Disease (Merck & Co., Inc.) Also in Spanish
+- Alcohol-Related Liver Disease (Merck & Co., Inc.) Also in Spanish

 - Fatty Liver (Merck & Co., Inc.) Also in Spanish

-- Liver Function Tests: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish
+- Liver Function Tests (National Library of Medicine) Also in Spanish

 - Nonalcoholic Fatty Liver Disease (American Academy of Family Physicians) Also in Spanish

-- What are the symptoms of NAFLD and NASH?
-(National Institute of Diabetes and Digestive and Kidney Diseases)
+- Symptoms and Causes of NAFLD and NASH (National Institute of Diabetes and Digestive and Kidney Diseases)

-- What Is NAFLD and NASH?
-(National Institute of Diabetes and Digestive and Kidney Diseases)
+- Treatment for NAFLD and NASH (National Institute of Diabetes and Digestive and Kidney Diseases)

-- Genetics Home Reference: cryptogenic cirrhosis (National Library of Medicine)
+- Cryptogenic cirrhosis: MedlinePlus Genetics (National Library of Medicine)

-- Genetics Home Reference: non-alcoholic fatty liver disease (National Library of Medicine)
+- Non-alcoholic fatty liver disease: MedlinePlus Genetics (National Library of Medicine)